Natural skin care: Cautions

 Some alternative and natural products and therapies may be harmful, either to the skin or systemically.

 The FDA recommends understanding the ingredient label and says "There is no list of ingredients that can be guaranteed not to cause allergic reactions, so consumers who are prone to allergies should pay careful attention to what they use on their skin", further warning that "[t]here is no basis in fact or scientific legitimacy to the notion that products containing natural ingredients are good for the skin".
 Food preservatives are commonly used to preserve the safety and efficacy in these products.
 Alternative remedies may increase the prevalence of eczema.
 Bhuchar recommends that "ingestible substances including most homeopathic, Ayurvedic, and traditional Chinese medicine herbal formulations that are not US FDA regulated should be viewed with caution as they may cause severe adverse effects" such as arsenic poisoning and liver failure."

 Given the shortage of evidence for natural skin care efficacy, if applied it may often need to be used in combination with conventional treatment, rather than independently.
+In fact, a recent 2022 study found that nearly all skin products that have the label "natural" actually contained ingredients that triggered contact dermatitis.
+The study looked at nearly 1,700 products.

 According to Bhuchar, there is a consensus in the literature that dermatologists need more information about CAM.
 Wu advises that "dermatologists should be aware of what patients may be using and be able to advise them about the efficacy of these ingredients or the potential for adverse effects".
 Many patients fail to inform their physicians about their use of herbal ingredients.